||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Halfway up the tower was a cramped one-bedroom flat, the only one in the block still occupied.
 The unfortunate tenant had fallen foul of a clerical error and been left off the re-housing list, something Susan had been trying to tell the council for the past four months.
 This flat was her home and she hated every single square inch of it.

-Help was in short supply.
 Entropy, the universal tendency towards chaos, had claimed squatter’s rights, its ability to influence her world rivalling that of gravity itself.
 Susan’s flat was the dwelling of misfortune personified.
 Luck had never darkened her door.

 * * *

 Susan gave up trying to sleep and crawled out of bed around seven.
 Weary and bleary-eyed, she stumbled into the main room, which managed to be a lounge, dining room and kitchen all in a space barely twenty feet by ten.
 Reaching the kitchenette, she located the kettle and on an automatic impulse switched it on.
-She had forgotten to turn off the television on the worktop last night, though the picture had gone fuzzy and the warbling from its broken speaker sounded like someone attempting underwater opera.
+She had forgotten to turn off the television on the worktop last night; somehow, the picture had gone fuzzy, while the warbling from its broken speaker sounded like someone attempting underwater opera.
 She gave the screen an impatient slap to clear the image and was rewarded with a dreadful American-style game show, the host revelling in cheerful cheesy banter, one of her pet hates.
-She suspected it was shows like this that were the cause of so many rock stars throwing their television sets from hotel windows during the North American leg of world tours.
+She suspected it was shows like this that were the cause of so many rock stars throwing television sets from hotel windows during the North American leg of world tours.

 She killed the mocking screen with a vicious jab of the switch.
 Opening a cupboard, Susan stared blankly at the ranged tins, jars and packets of food, her mind whirring in the aftermath of last night’s dream.
-A nightmare featuring a coherent conversation between Beelzebub and an impish henchmen was disconcerting, for it had seemed so real; not least because the lesser demon’s dreadful estuary accent had been eerily reminiscent of a certain condescending manager at work whom she tried to avoid at all costs.
+A nightmare featuring a coherent conversation between Beelzebub and an impish minion was disconcerting, for it had seemed so real; not least because the lesser demon’s dreadful estuary accent had been eerily reminiscent of a certain condescending manager at work whom she tried to avoid at all costs.
 Susan was no stranger to horrible dreams, for as an employee of Her Majesty’s Inland Revenue she often had horrible flashbacks of encounters with clients and staff who had been none too pleased to see her.
 Nevertheless, it was not often she was awoken by her own screams.

 “Perhaps it’s an omen,” she murmured, reaching into the cupboard to pluck a teabag from the box.
 Her voice sounded particularly hoarse this morning.
-“Or that kebab I grabbed on the way home.
+“Or that kebab I had on the way home.
 I thought it tasted odd.”

 Teabag in hand, Susan glanced around her flat, searching for a mug.
 Her gaze fell upon the full-length wall mirror by the front door.
 She was twenty-six and in reasonable health, but in her opinion her attractive features ended there.
-She was tall for a woman, with a jaw a little too stern, pale skin that bore the scars of teenage acne and long dark hair that was voluminous yet untidy.
+She was tall for a woman, with a jaw a little too stern, pale skin that still bore the scars of teenage acne and long dark hair that was voluminous yet untidy.
 Skinny hips and an unimpressive bust did little to stop her looking painfully underweight for her height.
 Above all else she looked tired.
-Her face was drawn, her hair knotted and soaked in sweat.
+Her face was drawn, her hair knotted and she was soaked in sweat.
 It had been a rough night.